2008–2009 neo-Nazi murders of Roma in Hungary: Renewal and reopening of the investigation

 At the beginning of March 2020, the press reported for the first time that the main defendant, Árpád Kiss, wished for a new trial concerning the Roma murders.
-In his view, the role of the socialist government and the secret services hadn't been properly clarified in previous proceedings.
-Kiss complained that the reasons for the events (social tension between the gypsies and Hungarians, as well as open coverage as crimes committed by gypsies) were all due to activities encouraged by the government at the time, and that the National Guard and the Sixty-Four Counties Youth Movement had moles who encouraged the acquisition of weapons and the extermination of gypsies, a fact confirmed by the latter organization.
+In his view, the role of the socialist government and the secret services had not been properly clarified in previous proceedings.
+Kiss complained that the reasons for the events (social tension between the ethnic Roma and Hungarians, as well as open coverage as crimes committed by Roma people) were all due to activities encouraged by the government at the time, and that the National Guard and the Sixty-Four Counties Youth Movement had moles who encouraged the acquisition of weapons and the extermination of Roma people, a fact confirmed by the latter organization.
 According to Kiss, the ethnic conflict was blown up by people with a background in the secret services in 2008 in Galgagyörk, as a result of which they had begun to "settle in", espousing slogans reminiscent of one used by the services.
 He also claimed that the first killing taking place in the same village was no coincidence, alleging that it was all planned in advance by the Constitution Protection Office, who had already admitted that they had monitored István Kiss, but had withheld his files.
 This general phenomenon, in his view, was caused by the Gyurcsány government's desire to divert people's attention from the country's poor economic situation, anti-government sentiment and impending election defeat for the Hungarian Socialist Party.

 Árpád Kiss also requested an re-examination of István Csontos' role in the murders, as well as people related to him, citing his service in Kosovo and later employment by the Military Security Office and constant contact with his detaining officer, whom he had met in person before the last attack in Kisléta.
-To date, it hasn't been revealed exactly what the two men had conversed about nor whether Csontos' officer, Ernö Hódos, reported to his supervisor about the meeting.
+To date, it has not been revealed exactly what the two men had conversed about nor whether Csontos' officer, Ernö Hódos, reported to his supervisor about the meeting.
 Kiss also requested that the investigators find out why Csontos had been let go from the scene and arrested hours later.
 István himself later claimed that the police interrogation had been a simple mistake.